-Participants Biggest Problems Coping Before Pandemic Coping During Pandemic Al Conflicts with parents regarding the choice of a study program prove that he can be accepted to study at the Because he has to stay at home and always meet his parents, Al tries to suppress all his desires to avoid conflict (Repression) Er Conflict with parents regarding career choice Fd The wife is always jealous and cannot discuss anything doesn't get jealous.
+Participants Biggest Problems Coping Before Pandemic Coping During Pandemic Al prove that he can be accepted to study at the Because he has to stay at home and always meet his parents, Al tries to suppress all his desires to avoid conflict (Repression) Er Conflict with parents regarding career choice Fd doesn't get jealous.
 Fd also tries his best to meet Taking the positive thought of this pandemic period, that he can work with his wife so that she can trust him more (rationalization) Lc has to take care of his old mother.
-Le's career is also not progressing because he is often Discuss with family so that they can take turns in taking care of their mother so that Lc can find a job Lc also always asks his best friend for help to hug him when Lc is discouraged (Seeking help from those who are considered capable). , , Lb Having a long-distance relationship with a boyfriend, while Lb always needs attention regularly. (active) Ask her boyfriend to contact her more often at certain hours, by phone, WhatsApp, or video call.
+Lc's career is also not progressing because he is often Discuss with family so that they can take turns in taking care of their mother so that Lc can find a job Lc also always asks his best friend for help to hug him when Lc is discouraged (Seeking help from those who are considered capable).
+Lb Having a long-distance relationship with a boyfriend, while Lb always needs attention Ask her boyfriend to contact her more often at certain hours, by phone, WhatsApp, or video call.
 If the boyfriend is late to contact her, then Lb feels panic, restless and angry (regression) Nn She is often fired from work.
 Currently, her parents died of Covid-19, so Nn has no one to accompany her other people's suggestions).
 At the time of this study, Nn had been in the hospital for three consecutive months.
 Previously she had been in and out of different hospitals (regression, denial)